 In most cases a solution can be implemented by writing software that runs on a general-purpose processor or microcontroller.
-However, there are two common situations where custom digital hardware is required:
+However, there are a few common situations where custom digital hardware is required:

 - when the required response time is too short for computer software to respond.
-A typical example is an interface to a peripheral which needs to transfer data high speed. - when the computational complexity exceeds the capability of a sequential processor.
-An example is image processing by a graphics processor that processes many pixels in parallel.
+A typical example is an interface which needs to transfer data high speed. - when the computational complexity exceeds the capability of a sequential processor.
+An example is image processing by a graphics processor that must processes many pixels for each frame.